powerpbx/maodbc-deb/README.rst

-OSSO build of the maodbc.so MariaDB SQL ODBC Connector
+PowerPBX build of the maodbc.so MariaDB SQL ODBC Connector
 ======================================================

 Get source::